Working on a divorce? Ascension Appraisal has the specific competence you need.

-Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two choices when discussing common real estate - it can be sold and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties should commission an appraisal of the residence.
+Finalizing a divorce involves many decisions, including "Who gets the house".
+There are generally two alternatives when it comes to the shared residence - it can be sold and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties should commission an appraisal of the mutual real estate.

-Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.
+Contact us Ascension Appraisal can assist if you need an appraisal related to a divorce or other division of assets.

-An appraisal for divorce purposes must have a well-supported, professional value conclusion that is defensible to a judge.
-When you order an appraisal from Ascension Appraisal, you are assured the best in service with courtesy and the highest quality appraisal.
-Taking into account the particular challenges of a divorce situation is not a problem for us.
+A divorce appraisal requires a well-supported, professional document that can be supported during a trial.
+When you order an appraisal from Ascension Appraisal, you are assured the best in service with courtesy and top notch analysis.
+Taking into account the particular conditions of a divorce situation is frequent territory for us.

-Attorneys in MA and accountants depend on our appraisals when figuring out real property values for estates, divorces, or other disputes where it is important.
-We have a great deal of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
+MA attorneys and accountants rely on our opinions when calculating what the real property is worth for estates, divorces, or other disputes where it is material.
+We have a great deal of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
 We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-For legal professionals representing a client in a divorce, your case's evidence frequently needs an appraisal to ascertain fair market value for the residential real estate involved.
-Many times the divorce date differs from the date you requested the appraisal.
-We're comfortable with the processes and requirements necessary to develop a retroactive appraisal with an effective date and Fair Market Value estimate that matches the date of divorce.
-We handle a reasonable number of divorce appraisals and we understand that they require prudence with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.
+For lawyers representing a client in a divorce, your case's material facts typically requires an appraisal to ascertain fair market value for the residential real estate involved.
+Often the divorce date can be different from the date you purchased the appraisal.
+We are familiar with the methods and requirements necessary to complete a retroactive appraisal with an effective date and Fair Market Value conclusion corresponding to the date of divorce.
+For each divorce appraisal we handle we remain mindful of the fact that they need to be handled with total professionalism.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, ensuring the utmost discretion.